robertsn808/robertsn808.github.io/essays/ask.md

 ### Analysis:
 - **Clarity and Specificity:** The question is clear and to the point.
 The asker presents their current solution and asks for a way to optimize it.
 - **Effort Demonstrated:** The user has already written functional code and is looking for an improvement rather than asking for someone else to do the work.
-- **Respect for Respondents:** The question is well-structured and focuses on a single, well-defined problem, making it easier for responders to provide precise answers.
+- **Respect for Respondents:** The question is well structured and focuses on a single, well defined problem, making it easier for responders to provide precise answers.

 **Link to StackOverflow:** [Simplify jQuery code](https://stackoverflow.com/questions/15117735/simplify-jquery-code/15118093#15118093)